The new buyer’s journey: 3 ways to reach today’s buyers

 The important thing to remember is that no single model can tell you “thou shalt cut this, and thou shalt spend more on that.”

-To learn more, check out the podcast link at the top of this post.
+To learn more about the new consumer’s/buyer’s journey, check out the podcast link at the top of this post.